-Dr. Veitinger, Mr. Gandhi and Mr. Schaeffer serve on our nominating and corporate governance committee, which is chaired by Dr. Veitinger.
+Dr. Veitinger, Dr. Freeman and Ms. Agger serve on our nominating and corporate governance committee, which is chaired by Dr. Veitinger.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable SEC and Nasdaq rules.
-The nominating and corporate governance committee held no meetings during 2017.
+The nominating and corporate governance committee held no meetings during 2018 and took action three (3) times by unanimous written consent.
 The nominating and corporate governance committee's responsibilities include: